joortcom/eiffel_rename/README.md

 2. Gobo Eiffel compiler gec version 22.01.09.4 (released in 2022) https://sourceforge.net/projects/gobo-eiffel/files/gobo-eiffel/22.01/
 3. GNU SmartEiffel version 1.1 (released in 2003), the source distribution is included here: SmartEiffel-1.1.tar.bz2

-NOTE: for SmartEiffel 1.1, since it's an old version, we only make it work on 32-bit Linux.
+NOTE: for SmartEiffel 1.1, since it's an old version, it only works on 32-bit Linux.
-Otherwise, please use MacOS on 64-bit machines.
+Otherwise, for 64-bit please use MacOS.

 For our demo, we used Linux system.